Fei-au/lc/leetcode.md

   - Iternate left pointer in the range
     - Move left pointer to the valid start place
     - Assign right pointer to left pointer position, and move to valid end place (or the next position of valid end place)
-    - get a valid window and process
+    - Get a valid window and process
     - Assign left pointer to right pointer position
+  - Use the outer loop to iternate the right pointer
+    - Check if the range valid in every outer loop
+      - if not valid, then keep iterate the right pointer
+      - if valid, inside the outer loop, loop left pointer

 - Cyclic Sort
   - Regard value at the index as the next index